Animal Kingdom for Infants

 - Maharaja Jungle Trek – a nature walk, passing by several smaller animal exhibits before culminating in an impressively-themed tiger enclosure.
 Visitors really feel like they’ve slipped into Southeast Asia in this space.
 Infants tend to bore relatively quickly on the nature walks.

 - Pangani Forest Exploration Trail – a nature walk with smaller exhibits and encounters with silverback gorillas (either across a gorge or behind very thick glass).
-Infants tend to bore relatively quickly on the nature walks.
+Infants tend to bore relatively quickly on nature walks.

 - Kilimanjaro Safari – an outdoor jeep ride, this attraction is the closest thing to a real safari you will find outside of Africa.
-All the recognizable animals are here, presented in enclosures so cunningly hidden you’ll swear they are free to roam around and attach each other.
+All the recognizable animals are here, presented in enclosures so cunningly hidden you’ll swear they are free to roam around and attach to each other.
 The journey is bouncy, so young infants should steer clear until they can hold up their heads.

 - It’s Tough to be a Bug – a 3-D movie with theater-level effects.
 Boys especially will revel at the insectoid theme and the creepy-crawly effects, many of which poke and prod the audience members directly.
 The attraction is designed to startle, shock, and entertain visitors—in that order.
 One dark and loud sequence is especially scary, however, so some infants may wish to skip this ride.